 The key to the effectiveness-and acceptance-of aerial application is the spray pattern of the aircraft itself and the dedication of operators to its accuracy.
 Swath study and analysis have been a part of aerial application since the first plane dusted an Ohio catalpa grove in 1921.
 Since that time, scientists from land grant universities and private corporations, and aerial applicators have been active in improving the state-of-the-art of aerial application.
-Chemical manufacturers have worked on chemical formulations and additives to improve the pilot's ability to put the product on the target.
+Chemical manufacturers have worked on chemical (continued on next page)